 4. Who is the one who condemns?
 Christ Jesus is the one who died, but even more, has been raised; he also is at the right hand of God and intercedes for us.
 [Romans 8:34]

 In the midst of our struggles and sin, Jesus intercedes for us.
 Jesus is at the right hand of the Father constantly reminding the Father that our sin has already been condemned—not in us but in Him.
 And Jesus is not reminding a reluctant Father; He is interceding for you to the Father who sent Him to the world.
 His grace is amazing, and we don’t run from God when we understand His grace.
 We run to God when we understand His grace.

 5. Who can separate us from the love of Christ?
 Can affliction or distress or persecution or famine or nakedness or danger or sword?
 [Romans 8:35]

-The apostle Paul’s answer to his own rhetorical question is the mic drop end to Romans 8: “For I am persuaded that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.”
+The rhetorical questions from Paul end with Paul’s answer at the end to Romans 8: “For I am persuaded that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.”